 The Craft Directory features professional makers living and working in Scotland.
 Learn how to apply today!

-The Craft Directory showcases the best in contemporary Scottish craft from makers and craft destinations based in Scotland.
+The Craft Directory showcases the best in contemporary Scottish contemporary craft from makers and craft destinations based in Scotland.
 To apply, you will need to meet Craft Directory Criteria (below), complete an online form and send high-resolution images of your work.
 Craft Scotland will then review your application to ensure it meets our curatorial conditions.
 If you have any questions about the new directory, please contact Craft Scotland.
 Alternatively, you can read our Frequently Asked Questions.

 Professional maker, living and working in Scotland